-Tennessee Department of Transportation (TDOT) contract crews will close a three-mile section of I-24 near downtown Nashville this weekend to finish work on a major bridge rehabilitation project over Main and Woodland Streets.
-Weather permitting, this will be the project’s final full weekend interstate closure.
+Tennessee Department of Transportation (TDOT) contract crews will close a three mile section of I-24 near downtown Nashville again this weekend for a major bridge rehabilitation project over Main and Woodland Streets.

-In addition, Monday, Aug.
-27 through Wednesday, Aug.
-29, from 8 p.m. to 5 a.m. the following mornings there will be alternating street closures on Main Street and Woodland Street, from South 5th Street to Interstate Drive, for texture coating of the bridges.
-Detours will be in place.
+In addition, Thursday and Monday, through Tuesday, from 8 p.m. to 5 a.m., the following mornings there will be temporary lane closures on Main Street and Woodland Street, from South 5th Street to Interstate Drive, to perform bridge repairs.
+One lane will remain open in both directions.

 *All work is weather dependent.

-This is the project’s final weekend closure and weather permitting, crews will be paving and sealing the final layer of the bridge deck surface.
-In total, 277 pre-fabricated bridge deck panels have been installed.
+This is the project’s 10th weekend closure.
+There are three more weekend closures this summer, for a total of 13.
+This weekend, workers will be removing deteriorated concrete from the bridge decks and setting pre-fabricated deck panels in place.
 The repairs are part of an $8.7 million project to rehabilitate these bridges built in 1961.

 Interstate drivers passing through downtown Nashville will follow detour signs instructing them to take the west loop around downtown.
 Project closures and detour maps are available at http://www.tdot.state.tn.us/i24bridges/maps.shtml.
 An East Nashville specific map, along with other maps to access downtown can also be found on this website.
 TDOT will use its overhead Dynamic Message Signs to direct motorists around the closure.
 Drivers are advised to be alert and follow the posted directions.
 Law enforcement officers will be on site in the work zone to provide traffic control as the work is being completed.
 TDOT also asks drivers to use caution, reduce their speed and be alert to changing traffic conditions in work zones across the state.